An initiative of World Aid Network

 World Aid Network

 World Aid Network is a London-based international development organisation working to improve access to healthcare and education in underserved communities.
-The Breast Cancer Awareness campaign is one of a portfolio of health programmes operated by World Aid Network, focused on closing the global survival gap in breast cancer through practical, evidence-based interventions.
+The Breast Cancer Charity campaign is one of a portfolio of health programmes operated by World Aid Network, focused on closing the global survival gap in breast cancer through practical, evidence-based interventions.

 We are not a clinical service.
 We fund the infrastructure — the community educators, the mobile units, the diagnostic access — that allows clinical care to reach women who would otherwise have no pathway to it.